 - Human Rights Watch - Reports on human rights issues for countries around the world

-- International Lesbian and Gay Association - Check out their maps on sexual orientation laws across the globe and the Trans Legal Mapping Report
+- International Lesbian, Gay, Bisexual, Trans, and Intersex Association - Check out their maps on sexual orientation laws across the globe and the Trans Legal Mapping Report

 Scholarship Opportunities - External Funding